Keibert Ruiz Player Props: Nationals vs. Rockies

-After going 2-for-5 with an RBI in his last game, Keibert Ruiz and the Washington Nationals face the Colorado Rockies (who will hand the ball to Austin Gomber) at 8:10 PM ET on Saturday.
+Keibert Ruiz -- 2-for-5 with an RBI in his last game -- will be in action for the Washington Nationals versus the Colorado Rockies, with Ryan Feltner on the hill, on April 9 at 3:10 PM ET.

 He racked up two hits (going 2-for-5 with an RBI) in his most recent game against the Rockies.